skinnyrad/GPS-Tracker/README.md

 - [TinyGPSPlus-ESP32 by Mikal Hart](https://github.com/Tinyu-Zhao/TinyGPSPlus-ESP32)

 ## Additional boards manager URLs
 Copy this URL to the corresponding section in preferences.
 - https://dl.espressif.com/dl/package_esp32_index.json
-(Make sure to also install this in the Board Manager)
+(Make sure to also install this with the Board Manager; The board used by this project is named 'ESP23 Pico Kit")